hphelion/documentation/publiccloud/api.md

 * [Object Storage](/publiccloud/api/object-storage/): API for HP Helion Public Cloud object storage; a way to store and retrieve objects in a highly redundant cluster of publicly accessible physical machines hosted in HP data centers.
 * [Relational Database](/publiccloud/api/dbaas/): API for the HP Helion Public Cloud Relational Database service; simplifies the creation and management of MySQL database instances.

-##APIs in Public Beta {#pubbeta}

-* [Monitoring v1.1](/publiccloud/api/monitoring/): API for the HP Helion Public Cloud Monitoring  v13.5; facilitates monitoring of the health and other metrics for the resources in HP Helion Public Cloud.

 ##APIs in Private Beta {#privbeta}

 You can also avail yourself of one of the following APIs now in private beta; follow the links to sign up and begin trying them out!

 * [Load Balancer as a Service (LBaaS)](/publiccloud/api/lbaas/): API for the HP Helion Public Cloud Load Balancer service; facilitates creation and management of load balancers.
   **Note**: This service requires activation while in private beta; please [request access on our sign-up page](https://horizon.hpcloud.com/landing/pbr/hpext:lbaas).
 Service use is free of charge during the private beta period.